d3jo/Sephora_BI_ML_Analysis/README.md

    - 80% training, 20% test datasets.
    - The model predicts 89% True negatives, 99% false negatives, 54% true positives and 12% false positives correctly.
+      *We have significantly lower performance on true hidden gems because of the imbalance of data.
+Only ~12% are hidden gems data.
 ---